asterics/vue-css-grid-layout/README.md

 * easy way to move all elements

 > [!NOTE]
-> Currently only Vue `2.7` is supported.
-PR for Vue  3 are welcome.
+> Currently only Vue `2.7` is supported, but it should be no problem to make the library compatible with Vue 3

 ## Examples
-There are the following examples, see [folder examples](https://github.com/asterics/vue-css-grid-layout/tree/main/examples):
+There are the following examples (see [folder examples](https://github.com/asterics/vue-css-grid-layout/tree/main/examples)):
 * [minimum-example.html](https://asterics.github.io/vue-css-grid-layout/examples/minimum-example.html): minimum working example
 * [basic-options.html](https://asterics.github.io/vue-css-grid-layout/examples/basic-options.html): try all options
 * [different-element-types.html](https://asterics.github.io/vue-css-grid-layout/examples/different-element-types.html): render different types of elements